ncatlab/nlab-content/pages/2/1/0/0/12/content.md

 *[nCat]: n-category cafe
 Is this a new line?

-Now apparantly I just type nCat and it should output "n-category cafe".
+Now apparently I just type nCat and it should output "n-category cafe".
 Did it work?
+No!

 Trying theorem numbering: